 Spinning around in her wheelchair she greeted me while she was picking up bag debris.
 Everything seems so effortless.
 “My horse likes to play with this stuff!” she said laughingly.
 Just like most equestrians, Diane Kastama is at home in the barn working with and taking care of her horses.
 Yet, unlike most equestrians, Diane Kastama does it from a wheelchair.

-Diane, a Nipomo resident since 2005, has a long list of accomplishments on the world stage.
+Diane, an Arroyo Grande resident since 2005, has a long list of accomplishments on the world stage.
 Currently she is preparing to represent the United States in the Para-Equestrian World Championships for Single Drivers – her seventh appearance since 2002 – competing in the sport of Combined Driving.

 Diane is considered to have a Grade 1 disability which means she has a major restriction; hers would be lack of use of her legs.
 A car accident in her twenties resulted in her having to use a wheelchair to get around in.
 However, that has never stopped her.
 In fact, perhaps it fuels her competitive nature, driving her to accomplish more than she ever imagined.

 A horse lover practically from the get-go after her first pony ride at the age of five, Diane has a special connection with her horses.
 “Yeah, my parents made the mistake of putting me on a pony!” laughed Diane, as she began to tell me her story.
 She grew up in the city near San Diego.
 At the age of seven Diane started riding lessons.
 In the junior high and high school years she spent the summers at a horse camp but she never went to horse shows.

 After graduating from college, she got a job as a Software Engineer, bought a truck, and then a horse.
 She spent her time outside of work riding her Appy on the trails.